mpvader/dbus-ruuvi/README.md

 scp -r -P 4000 ./dbus-ruuvi root@localhost:~/
 ```

+Finally, back on the GX Device, make for a way to run this code at boot, or even better - as a service watched by daemontools.

 ## Things to do
 As said, this is merely a proof of concept.
 Even though it seems to run rather stable on the system where this all began since I needed to monitor a few temperatures.